PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-10 04:06:02
+Last updated: 2024-04-10 04:07:16
-Random Quote: Elia of Dorne.
-I killed her screaming whelp.
-Then I raped her.
-Then I smashed her fucking head in like this.  -  Gregor Clegane
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar